awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

-# Configure a VPC for Amazon WorkSpaces<a name="amazon-workspaces-vpc"></a>
+# Configure a VPC for Workspaces<a name="amazon-workspaces-vpc"></a>

-Amazon WorkSpaces launches your WorkSpaces in a virtual private cloud \(VPC\)\.
+Workspaces launches your WorkSpaces in a virtual private cloud \(VPC\)\.
 Your WorkSpaces must have access to the internet so that you can install updates to the operating system and deploy applications using Amazon WorkSpaces Application Manager \(Amazon WAM\)\.

 You can create a VPC with two private subnets for your WorkSpaces and a NAT gateway in a public subnet\.
 Alternatively, you can create a VPC with two public subnets for your WorkSpaces and associate an Elastic IP address with each WorkSpace\.

 **Tip**
-For a detailed exploration of directory and virtual private cloud \(VPC\) design considerations for various deployment scenarios, see the [ *Best Practices for Deploying Amazon WorkSpaces*](https://d1.awsstatic.com/whitepapers/Best-Practices-for-Deploying-Amazon-WorkSpaces.pdf) whitepaper\.
+For a detailed exploration of directory and virtual private cloud \(VPC\) design considerations for various deployment scenarios, see the [ *Best Practices for Deploying Amazon Workspaces*](https://d1.awsstatic.com/whitepapers/Best-Practices-for-Deploying-Amazon-WorkSpaces.pdf) whitepaper\.

 **Topics**
 + [Requirements](#configure-vpc-requirements)